gtaha23/MasterOS/README.md

 # MasterOS
-Think of an opearting system that is lightweight, built in .net Framework and Windows based!
+Think of an opearting system that is lightweight, built in .net Framework, and open source!
 Well you just met MasterOS.

 # Origin
-MasterOS started as an script series made with batch. then we built it with C# using the COSMOS toolkit to create an actual Operating System.
+MasterOS started as an script series made with batch. then we built it with C# using the C.O.S.M.O.S toolkit to create an actual Operating System.

 ## Dev team
 - MasterCode Studios